 The convention is a space featuring cutting edge content where you will hear from and meet top international speakers and panellists.
-Just as importantly IFPC2020 is one of Europe's major business networking events where senior executives and decision makers can meet and discuss mutual issues and interests.
+Just as importantly IFPC2021 is one of Europe's major business networking events where senior executives and decision makers can connect and discuss mutual issues and interests.
 You will hear about the latest threats, innovations and solutions in the fraud prevention world.

 We will also be discussing your company's AML and ABAC measures as well as the well known requirement for consistent Reputation Management stress testing.

 We are in the business of connecting people and I am glad to report that again this year we have a very high calibre of speakers, with more international experts being added every week.

 Our main moderator will be my co-director, the broadcaster and author Paul Williams.
 I would also like to thank one of Ireland's early anti-fraud pioneers, co-director James Treacy of Stubbs Gazette for his drive in helping organise IFPC2021.

 Cyber and fraud prevention are complex issues that are easier to prevent and control when we work together.
 The connections you make at this conference, whether you are Big Tech, a major financial institution, a start up or in law enforcement will help your preparedness, ability to innovate and introduce the most advanced cyber tech measures.